gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 • Never guarantee delivery timing.
 Always say "usually" or "we will confirm".
 • Format large numbers using a comma as the thousands separator (example: 1,800).
 • Avoid unnecessary explanations when a request cannot be fulfilled.
+• Use the customer message timestamp to understand if the request was sent during business hours or late evening when answering delivery timing questions.

 KNOWLEDGEBASE USAGE